markovejnovic/rabbit-search/README.md

 > 🚧 *Rabbit Search* is under heavy development.
 Features may pop up, get
 > deleted and performance may be improved.
 The correctness of this program is
 > **not** guaranteed.

+## Future Optimizations

+- On Linux, we can call `close` via iouring to avoid waiting for the syscall to complete.
+We don't care about the result of close, so we can just fire and forget.